ggxchain/documentation/docs/src/glossary.md

 ## Consensus

 Consensus is the process of a group of entities to agree on a particular data value (such as the ordering and makeup of blocks on a blockchain).
 There are a variety of algorithms used for determining consensus.
-GGX uses hybrid consensus - [BABE](#babe) for block production and [GRANDPA](#grandpa) as a finality gadget.
+GGX uses hybrid consensus - [AURA](#aura) for block production and [GRANDPA](#grandpa) as a finality gadget.

 ## Controller Account